jelastic-jps/timeZoneChange/README.md

 - All node types.

 ### What it can be used for?
-timeZoneChange is an add-on to set the needed Time Zone settings.<br />
+timeZoneChange is an add-on to set the needed Time Zone settings.
-To set the needed Time Zone settings find it at TZ column and past it to TimeZone Name field.<br />
+To set the needed Time Zone settings find it at TZ column and past it to TimeZone Name field.
-Example: America/Fortaleza = UTC-3<br />
+_Example_: America/Fortaleza = UTC-3
-List of tz database time zones: <a href="https://www.google.com/fusiontables/DataSource?docid=1qJ-l1_iImMjq0pQvVquN8j5pSo7HhwAxd5NfwQc"><font color=\"LimeGreen\">Time Zones</font></a>

 ### Deployment